 Pura Vida Bracelets is a great example of a successful affiliate brand ambassador program.

 This type of brand ambassador program simply involves a partnership between a brand and students.

 The brand leverages the students’ internal connections to raise awareness for an organization and increase its sales.

-Other marketing strategies include spotting outfits that advertise the brand they represent, hosting on-campus events, handing out product samples, putting up posters or coming up with ingenious ways to promote the brand they work for.
+Other marketing strategies include sporting outfits that advertise the brand they represent, hosting on-campus events, handing out product samples, putting up posters or coming up with ingenious ways to promote the brand they work for.